perkier/diogoncsa.github.io/README.md

 - Coded in python
 - Data-Science libraries such as pandas and numpy
 - Machine learning libraries sklearn and ngboost
-- Deep Learning library Tensorflow.
+- Deep Learning library Tensorflow and Keras.

 ### Results